gelliott96/Earth-Surface-Temperature-Analytics/README.md

 Random Forest Regression.
 These regression algorithms are used because we intend to make predictions based on the continuous quantities yearly average land temperature.

+NOTE: Due to the large file size of the dataset GlobalLandTemperaturesByCity.csv, this dataset is unavailable in this repository.
+For access to this dataset, please see the following link https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data.